ganyinghung/ganyinghung.github.io/docs/_posts/2024-11-12-setting-up-iis-docker-on-mac.md

 ## Installing and Enabling Features

-Most of the IIS features, which can be installed and ebabled through Powershell commands, can be included in `Dockerfile`.
+Most of the IIS features, which can be installed and enabled through PowerShell commands, can be included in `Dockerfile`.
 For example:
 ```Dockerfile
 SHELL ["powershell", "-NoProfile", "-Command"]